Technology

 Scene descriptions: Generating natural-language summaries of what is happening, so you can search by describing a scene in your own words.

 FrameQuery uses proprietary techniques to determine which parts of your footage need the most analysis and which can be handled more efficiently.
-This is how we keep processing fast and costs low without sacrificing search quality.
+This is how we keep indexing fast and costs low without sacrificing search quality.

 The result: a local search index